Newmark (NMRK)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Newmark’s ROIC has stayed the same over the last few years.
-If the company wants to become an investable business, it must improve its returns by generating more profitable growth.
+On average, Newmark’s ROIC increased by 1.5 percentage points annually each year over the last few years.
+This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Assessment

-Newmark reported $224,100 of cash and $2.10 billion of debt on its balance sheet in the most recent quarter.
+Newmark reported $349.3 million of cash and $671.7 million of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-We were impressed by how significantly Newmark blew past analysts’ revenue expectations this quarter.
-We were also happy its EBITDA outperformed Wall Street’s estimates.
-Overall, we think this was a solid quarter with some key areas of upside.
-The stock remained flat at $18.61 immediately following the results.
+We were impressed by Newmark’s optimistic full-year revenue guidance, which blew past analysts’ expectations.
+We were also glad its EPS outperformed Wall Street’s estimates.
+Overall, we think this was still a solid quarter with some key areas of upside.
+The market seemed to be hoping for more, and the stock traded down 1.1% to $14.56 immediately following the results.

 12. Is Now The Time To Buy Newmark?

 We see the value of companies helping consumers, but in the case of Newmark, we’re out.
-First off, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
 On top of that, Newmark’s weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders, and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Newmark’s P/E ratio based on the next 12 months is 10.1x.
-This valuation multiple is fair, but we don’t have much confidence in the company.
-There are more exciting stocks to buy at the moment.
+Newmark’s P/E ratio based on the next 12 months is 7.9x.
+While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
+There are superior stocks to buy right now.